All Episodes Plain Text

 And he became a United States citizen at that point.

-All from college, he became an English teacher in Senegal and then won the diversity lottery, got a visa and came to the United States and before too long, did a long hitch in the army and now lives in Harlem.
+He became an English teacher in Senegal and then won the diversity lottery, got a visa and came to the United States and before too long, did a long hitch in the Army and now lives in Harlem and is a religious teacher.

 And I tell the story of how our concept of widening the net has been a steady progression over the last century.